China gift crackdown hits watches, booze but foreign brands hold on

-SINGAPORE Jan 15 A Chinese government crackdown on lavish spending by officials has pushed expensive liquor and high-end watches out of favour in the luxury gift-giving market, a survey from the Hurun Report, known for its annual China Rich List, showed on Tuesday.
+SINGAPORE A Chinese government crackdown on lavish spending by officials has pushed expensive liquor and high-end watches out of favor in the luxury gift-giving market, a survey from the Hurun Report, known for its annual China Rich List, showed on Tuesday.

 Top alcohol maker Kweichow Moutai Co Ltd saw its clear 'baijiu' liquor -- widely imbibed at official banquets and presented as a premium gift -- fall to 13th place on the "best brand for gifting by men" table, down from fifth last year when there was a single, mixed-gender table, according to the report.